Fleas & Cockroaches

 American roaches are the largest roaches we deal with.
 The adults can grow to nearly 2 inches in length.
 They are light brown or rusty red in color and have a wing structure that covers their entire body.
 Characterized by their speed, they are one of the fastest roaches on the planet.
 They will mainly live outside feeding on vegetable matter.
 They like the cracks and crevices around the perimeter of a structure and it is very common to find them in subareas and basements.

-Brown banded roaches are about 5/8 inch in length, light brown in color with 2 distinctive light color bands running across their backs.
+Brown-banded roaches are about 5/8 inch in length, light brown in color with 2 distinctive light color bands running across their backs.
 These roaches live primarily indoors and require less moisture than German roaches.
 They can be found in drier areas of a home.